 It goes without saying that there are certain objects or symbols in life that we associate with being British.

-Whether it’s a cup of builder’s tea, or the sight of a red phone box, there are a few small joys in the world that we are able to call our own.
+Whether it’s a cup of Yorkshire Tea, or the sight of a red phone box, there are a few small joys in the world that we are able to call our own.

 And this sense of pride is something that many people also associate with oak wood.
 From wardrobes, through to coffee tables and floors, there’s no doubt that people take a great deal of pride into bringing oak into their home.